Family Speaks Out as Turlock Police Search for Suspect in Teen’s Murder

 Richard just started a new job in construction with his father, who says his son dropped him off just hours before he was killed.

-“The very last thing I remember I told my partner, Jerry, ‘Hey, drive safe with my son in the car.’
-He goes, ‘Don’t worry about it.
-I’m going to get him home safe.’
-And, ‘I love you son,'” said Richard Lee Short II.
+"The very last thing I remember is I told my partner, Jerry, 'Hey, drive safe with my son in the car.'
+He goes, 'Don't worry about it.
+I'm going to get him home safe.'
+And then it was, 'I love you son,'" said Richard Lee Short II.

 Those words would be the last he'd ever speak to his son.